ESSENTIALS OF AN EFFECTIVE INBOUND STRATEGY

-Now these are the blog posts the buyer personas would be definitely interested .
-If u look at XYZ he’s got some kind of financial trouble, he wants his business to grow and also wants to make profit!
-All these blog post speak directly to the XYZ’s buyer persona’s.
+Now, these are the blog posts the buyer personas would be definitely interested.
+If u look at XYZ he’s got some kind of financial trouble, he wants his business to grow and also wants to make a profit!
+All these blog posts speak directly to the XYZ’s buyer persona’s.

 As a result of this strategy;

 - A 200% increase in traffic in a period of 6 months.